aws/aws-cdk-rfcs/text/0374-jsii-modular.md

 ### What alternative solutions did you consider?

+#### Bring-your-own TypeScript version

+One of the main rationales for this change is to enable the use of new TypeScript releases without forcing the enitre package ecosystem to make the change at the same time (due to language-breaking changes).

+An option to address this would be to allow customers to "bring their own" TypeScript compiler, by making it a `peerDependency`.
+This however comes with two main challenges:

+- The TypeScript compiler API is not stable between TypeScript releases, and it is hence not possible to author a `jsii` compiler that can leverage an arbitrary TypeScript version.
+- Declarations files emitted by different TypeScript compiler versions may not be compatible with previous versions of TypeScript.
+Addressing this particular issue would require all customers use a tool such as `downlevel-dts` to produce declarations files compatible with previous iterations of TypeScript.
+  The `jsii` compiler is a better place to address this.

+#### Coordinating major versions with root consumers

 An alternative to de-coupled versioning is to time breaking changes in the *jsii* constellation with new major releases of the root consumer libraries (`constructs`, `aws-cdk-lib`, ...), however this forgets to account for the